Deutherius/DFC/README.md

 To be completely clear, alchemy's version is now fixed and you should give it a go first, it's much more elegant.
 The "dumb" version you will find here does not have all the features (e.g. thermistor smoothing) and is only meant as a last resort, or if you need to remain on the main klipper branch for some reason.

-# How to set it up and what exactly does it do
+# How to set DFC up and what exactly does it do

 Included in this repo you will find a config file named `DFC.cfg`.
 To use it, simply copy the .cfg file into the same folder as your printer.cfg and add the following line anywhere in your printer.cfg: